kynanvwright/rule-post/README.md

 ### MVP
 - New accounts can be created [done]
-  - only by RC for now, through firebase console [superseded]
-- Scheduled publishing [deployed] [testing]
+- Scheduled publishing [done]
-- RC can skip scheduling as detailed in the rule (only in firebase console for now)
+- RC can skip scheduling as detailed in the rule [done]
-- Basic email alerts [deployed] [testing]
+- Basic email alerts [done]
 - Colour-coding (optional but good) [done]

 ### Published version
 - Site mostly used while logged out [done]
   - only log in for posting or notification settings [done]
 - One team lead user per team, can add new users [done]
-- Email notifications with customisation [partial]
+- Email notifications with customisation [done]
-- Publishing permissions move via schedule or RC acceleration
+- Publishing permissions move via schedule or RC acceleration [done]
-  - allow alternative stage lengths
+  - allow alternative stage lengths [done]
 - Identify RC in all of their posts [done]
-- Pre-publication editing available after submission (maybe)
+- Pre-publication editing available after submission [done]
-- Search/filter in navigation pane
+- Search/filter in navigation pane [done]
 - Robust testing
 - Allow RC to close the enquiry in their response
+  - allow RC to close enqury with button [done]
   - add mechanism for circulating for Docusign?
 - Add commercial product area